mkmark/zju-health-reporter-python/README.md

 # zju-health-reporter

-This tool report status to healthreport.zju.edu.cn after a random time within 2 minutes (can be skipped by specifying '--now')
+This tool reports status to healthreport.zju.edu.cn after a random time within 2 minutes (can be skipped by specifying '--now')

 A robot can be configured for result push..